YosysHQ/picorv32/README.md

 #### ENABLE_IRQ (default = 0)

-Set this to 1 to enable IRQs. (see "" below for a discussion of IRQs)
+Set this to 1 to enable IRQs. (see "Custom Instructions for IRQ Handling" below for a discussion of IRQs)

 #### ENABLE_IRQ_QREGS (default = 1)